How A Rotating Shift Schedule Can Double Productivity in 2023

 Use an all-in-one platform like ZoomShift for employee scheduling to boost transparency and make it easier to process shift changes.
 ZoomShift keeps your staff accountable by keeping the schedule, shift preferences, and communication all in one place.

-It also makes it incredibly easy to create shift schedules weeks or months in advance, thanks to the built-in shift template feature.
+It also makes it incredibly easy to create shift schedules weeks or months in advance.
+Thanks to the built-in shift template feature.
 Empower your team to swap shifts if the rotating schedule doesn’t suit.
-Notify your team with open shifts when you need extra help.
+Notify your team of open shifts when you need extra help.

 Building employee schedules can be chaotic.
-Things can slip through the cracks – staff availability preferences, time off requests, last-minute call-ins.
+Things can slip through the cracks – employee time tracking, staff availability preferences, time off requests, and last-minute call-ins.

 ZoomShift’s employee scheduling software keeps it all in one place.